mocks-server/website/docs/get-started-routes.md

 ---
 id: get-started-routes
 title: Routes
-description: Get started with Mocks Server routes
+description: What is a Mocks Server route, and how it should be defined
 keywords:
   - mocks server
   - routes